Maharaja Agrasen Institute of Management and Technology: Other activities

 MAIMT also runs the following Cells and Clubs:

 Student Counseling Cell (SCC)

 SCC brings together student & institute representatives, and claims to offer a platform to discuss all issues across the table.

-Institute Industrial Interface Cell (IIIC)
+Institute Industrial Interface Cell (IC)

-IIIC helps for the Industrial Visits for students of MBA & MCA.
+IIIC helps with the Industrial Visits for students of MBA & MCA.
 The cell also hosts guest speakers.

 Career Counseling Cell (3C)

 Entrepreneurship Development Cell

-Entrepreneurship Development Cell provides assistance to entrepreneurs and arranges EDPs (Entrepreneurship Development Programmes) & MDPs (Management Development Programmes).
+The Entrepreneurship Development Cell provides assistance to entrepreneurs and arranges EDPs (Entrepreneurship Development Programmes) & MDPs (Management Development Programmes).

 HR Club

 Finance Club

 Finance Club is a student club focusing on finance.
 It also runs a virtual stock exchange.

 M3Club

 M3 (MAIMT Marketing Masters) is a club focused on marketing-related topics.

 IT Club

-IT Club runs ProgC programme, which is a student programme related to programming and software development.
+IT Club runs the ProgC program, which is a student program related to programming and software development.

 YEC Club

-Young Executive Club (YEC) is a platform for students to interact with executives from industry.
+Young Executive Club (YEC) is a platform for students to interact with executives from the industry.

 Sports Club

 The club organizes Cricket, Table Tennis, Badminton, and Volleyball tournaments.
 It also runs Martial Arts classes for self-defense.